 Regulation (EC) No. 808/2004 of the European Parliament and of the Council of 21 April 2004 concerning Community statistics on the Information Society.

-PC is in use during the interview process.
-The questions are read and registered directly on the PC screen.
-In that way the possibilities of asking the wrong questions are reduced.
-The answers are easier to control due to pre-programmed limits for valid answers.
+The interviewer uses a PC during the telephone interview.
+The questions are read from the screen, and the answers are registered directly.
+This reduces the possibility of asking the questions incorrectly.
+The answers are also easier to control with set rules for valid answers.

 The interviewers and all the others who works at Statistics Norway has obligation to maintain secrecy.
-Statistics Norway will never publish or spread information about what each individual has answered.
+Statistics Norway will never publish or spread information about what an individual has answered.